You're reading docs for Nextly Alpha. APIs may change between releases.

 DefaultAuto-generated from slug

-Display name in the admin UI sidebar, breadcrumbs, and page titles.
-Unlike collections, singles only need a singular label since there is always exactly one document.
+Display label in the admin sidebar, breadcrumbs, and page titles.
+Singles only need a singular label since there is exactly one document.

 dbName